Continuation-of-Ashford/ashford-docs/modified_mechanics/classes.md

 > **Frenzy**
 >
 > When you Rage you can choose to Frenzy.
-While in a Frenzy you gain a Brutal Critical die, this stacks with the number of dice granted by the Brutal Critical feature you gain at 9th level.
+While in a Frenzy you gain a Brutal Critical die that stacks with the number of dice granted by the Brutal Critical feature you gain at 9th level.
 >
 > **Reckless Frenzy**
 >